-A police officer and his brother were arrested in connection to a Friday morning raid at a house the policeman has been building in Balsam Ghut, which resulted in the seizure of 2.3 tonnes of cocaine worth $250 million, making it the largest drug bust in the history of the Virgin Islands and likely in any of the British overseas territories, according to Police Commissioner Michael Matthews.
+A police officer and his brother were arrested in connection to a Friday night raid at a house the policeman has been building in Balsam Ghut, which resulted in the seizure of 2.3 tonnes of cocaine worth $250 million, making it the largest drug bust in the history of the Virgin Islands and likely in any of the British overseas territories, according to Police Commissioner Michael Matthews.

 The value of the recovered cocaine is about 75 percent of the VI’s national budget, Governor Gus Jaspert said during a Tuesday afternoon press conference where he and Mr. Matthews announced the seizure.

 Several people at the property fled as police arrived on the scene, and while it is unclear how many people remain at large, police have arrested Darren Davis, 41, who has been a VI police officer for 20 years, and his brother Liston Davis, 40, and charged them with three counts of possession of a controlled substance with intent to supply and keeping an unlicensed firearm, Mr.Matthews said.

 During the press conference, neither Mr. Jaspert nor Mr. Matthews mentioned that the residence on the property where the cocaine was found belonged to the arrested police officer, but Mr. Matthews confirmed this fact to the Beacon after retweeting an article by The Sun, a British tabloid, that includes the information in the headline.

 Although both Messrs.
 Matthews and Jaspert assured the public that the VI remains one of the safest places in the Caribbean despite recent violent crimes, they also warned that such a large drug operation suggests that organised crime and corruption exist in the territory.